MDMA-assisted therapy research

-It has been leading a £1.5m fundraising appeal to fund a UK clinical trial to research a new treatment for chronic and severe PTSD in veterans.
+It has been leading a £1.5m fundraising appeal to fund European clinical trials that will enrol UK veterans to research a new treatment for at least moderate PTSD.
 Through its programmes for veterans with physical and psychological injuries, it understands that PTSD is a huge barrier for veterans wishing to transition successfully to civilian life.

 SWV is supporting this new clinical trial to explore whether this treatment option is more effective than existing treatment options.

 SWV is supporting King’s College London by sharing the details of this project within the veteran community to ensure all those who apply are former servicemen and women.

 Please only enquire and share your contact details with us if you can provide your proof of service as a former member of the British armed forces and are a veteran.

 Veterans are defined as anyone who has served for at least one day in Her Majesty's Armed Forces (Regular or Reserve) or Merchant Mariners who have seen duty on legally defined military operations.

 Please note, SWV is not part of the enrolment or screening process and will not have any involvement in the trial participant selection, or in any part of the trials.
 This will be managed directly and solely by the clinical team at King’s College London and the Sponsor of the trials, MAPS.

 You can express an interest in this research trial by submitting your details and providing the consents set out in the form below.
 Once SWV has successfully verified your veteran status, then when the trials open for participant enrolment, SWV will send your name and email address directly to the clinical team at King’s College London.

 Helping you to manage expectations of the clinical trial process